 The video above – from the Slithering Stones Research Initiative – shows a sailing or sliding or slithering stone of Death Valley’s Racetrack Playa in motion.
 See it?
 It’s the big rock in the foreground.

-The two cousins launched their investigation of sliding stones in 2011.
+The two cousins launched their investigation of sailing stones in 2011.
 That’s when they founded what they called the Slithering Stones Research Initiative.
 They established a weather station near Racetrack Playa and added 15 of their own stones to the playa.
 The added stones had GPS tracking units attached.

-The largest observed rock movement involved >60 rocks on December 20, 2013 and some instrumented rocks moved up to 224 meters between December 2013 and January 2014 in multiple move events.
+The largest observed rock movement involved >60 rocks on December 20, 2013, and some instrumented rocks moved up to 224 meters between December 2013 and January 2014 in multiple move events.

 Racetrack Playa stones only move once every two or three years and most tracks last for three or four years.
 Stones with rough bottoms leave straight striated tracks while those with smooth bottoms wander.

 It’s nice to know what causes them to move!
 If you have time (six minutes), check out the video below, which features the Norris cousins telling their story.

 Bottom line: The mystery of the sailing stones of Racetrack Playa in Death Valley was solved in 2014.
 Scientists found that thin floating panels of ice driven by light winds pushed the rocks.